 dr. K. Mierau

-1) Empathy behind bars
+3) Research area Prison Reading: Empathy behind bars

 This part of my research focuses on processes of exclusion and inclusion in the literary representations of early modern European Cities, with special emphasis on Madrid.
-Using Madrid as a case study, this research line applies a microhistorical approach to the contextualization of literary representation, focusing on such topics as the representation of marginal place, practices and people, as well as the effect of the selectivity of these representations on subsequent historiography, i.e. what is the effect of not including many facets of the urban experience at the level of the market square in literary representations on subsequent historiography on every day life in early modern cities?
+Using Madrid as a case study, this research line applies a microhistorical approach to the contextualization of literary representation, focusing on such topics as the representation of marginal places, practices and people, as well as the effect of the selectivity of these representations on subsequent historiography, i.e. what is the effect of not including many facets of the urban experience at the level of the market square in literary representations on subsequent historiography on every day life in early modern cities?

 This research line has yielded a monograph Capturing the Picaro in Words.
 Institutional and Literary Representations of Marginal Communities in Early Modern Madrid (Routledge, 2018), the edited volume Microhistory and the Picaresque Novel (2014), as well as several peer-reviewed articles and book chapters (view research output).
 It has been funded by an Ubbo-Emmius 4-year PhD Scholarship as well as several smaller grants for the attendance and organisation of conferences, summer schools and publications.